 - A corollary of the above would be that the distance between ‘agreement’ and ‘strong disagreement’ is four times greater than that between ‘agreement’ and ‘strong agreement’.

 The mathematical model needs these assumptions in order to work, but they are simply not in the questionnaire design.
-And even if we forced them into the questionnaire, that would constitute a gross distortion of psychological attitudes and the social world to fit our statistical mould.
+And even if we forced them into the questionnaire, that would constitute a gross distortion of psychological attitudes and the social world to fit our statistical model.

-Ordinal data cannot yield mean values.
-If you think they can, do so at your own risk.
+If you think they can, proceed at your own risk.

 To put it in the simplest terms possible: Ordinal data cannot yield mean values.
 If you think that they can (and some statistics guidance websites might encourage you to think so), you can still take your chances.
-But please make sure you justify your choice well when you write up your methods section.
+But please make sure you justify your rationale well when you write up your methods section.

 More to read about Likert scales

 If you came to this page looking for information on Likert scales, you may find the following posts useful: Things you don’t know about Likert scales, and On Likert scales, levels of measurement and nuanced understandings.
-I also recommend reading this overview of Likert scales and this post by Stephen Westland (University of Leeds), for a more nuanced understanding of Likert scaling, and an excellent discussion of how to analyse the data that these scales produce.
+I also recommend reading this overview of Likert scales and this post by Stephen Westland (University of Leeds), for a more nuanced understanding of Likert scaling and an excellent discussion of how to analyse the data that these scales produce.

 On the peer review process